google/xls/docs_src/scheduling.md

     In this case, **pipeline stages** must be specified.
 The effective clock period is computed as the minimum clock period in which a schedule may be found that meets timing with the specified number of pipeline stages.
-This is done via a binary search through clock period values.
+This is done via a binary search through clock period values, where at each step of the binary search the scheduler is run in its entirety.
 If **clock period relaxation percent** is specified then the computed effective clock period is *increased* by the given percentage.
 The motivation is that this relaxation may result in fewer pipeline registers because of increased